CKs-Technology-News/PrivacyTools/README.md

 - [Oshi](https://oshi.at/) – Anonymous file storage.
 - [Rclone](https://rclone.org/) – Rclone is a command line program to manage files on cloud storage.
 It is a feature rich alternative to cloud vendors' web storage interfaces and like the tools listed above enables encryption for encrypting files in the cloud.
     - [RCX](https://github.com/x0b/rcx) – Android GUI for rclone.
 Manage files across many cloud services in a simple way under one interface.
+    - [Rclone Crypt](https://rclone.org/crypt/) – A client-side encryption tool that can encrypt before upload and decrypt after download from cloud storages.
     - [Rclone Remount](https://github.com/Magisk-Modules-Repo/com.piyushgarg.rclone) – Remount cloud storage locally during boot via rclone & fusermount directly on your Android powered smart device.
 - [SendBig (5 GB)](https://sendbig.com/) – Offers 5 GB free and 30 GB for pro users.
 The servers are ISO 27001 certificated and files are securely encrypted. - **controversial**
 - [SendBig (5 GB)](https://www.sendgb.com/upload/) – Up to 5 GB for free users to upload. - **controversial**